Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Select storage accounts from dashboard and create a new storage account
     - **Basics tab**
     - Assign a resource group
-    - Assign a new storage account name
+    - Assign a new storage account name - ***This name must be unique and will be part of the URL linking to specific objects inside the container***
     - Select region
     - You can choose between standard or premium performance option.
                     - The standard is a general purpose account (blob, table, queue,file sharing)